JunkaiDong/junkaidong.github.io/physics/Kane-Fisher-Polchinski.md

 which shows that the coupling $\tilde{v}$ has dimension $3-2\Delta_{O_v}=-1$.
 Hence the term is irrelevant and thus the disorder induced fixed point is stable.

+A couple comments are in order, which are kindly pointed out by Patrick Ledwith and Eslam Khalaf.
+Firstly, although the disorder term is shown to be perturbatively relevant for $\Delta<3/2$, it is unclear where the IR fixed point will be.
+The above calculation shows that the $\Delta=1$ point is perturbatively stable, but it does not establish that for any $\Delta<3/2$ the theory will flow to $\Delta=1$.
+Secondly, although a rewriting of $S$ in terms of $\phi_\rho$ and $\phi_\sigma$ is possible in the clean limit, one would find that $v$ is marginal and would not flow.
+This is why disorder induced correlations are important.
+Thirdly, a more careful analysis of the random couplings between $\phi_\rho$ and $\tilde\psi$ based on replica tricks can be found in [^2].

 #### Stripping of $\chi$

 One might worry that the above transformations are not legit, given that an additional degree of freedom, i.e. $\chi$, corresponding to the $U(1)$ charge dynamics of $\psi$, has been added.
 We will now show that this is not the case.